 Dr. Ray Reutzel is the Dean of the College of Education at the University of Wyoming.
 He is the author of more than 230 published research articles and books.
 He has received more than $17 million in research grant funding.
 Dr. Reutzel serves as President of the international Reading Hall of Fame 2017-2019.

 EARLY LITERACY RESEARCH: Findings Teachers Need to Know

 Early literacy development is among the most fleeting yet important phases of literacy development.
 All teachers intuitively know that if young children get off to a good start, they will rarely stumble along the path of academic progression.
 If they do not, these young learners often struggle throughout their school careers (Snow, Burns, & Griffin, 1998).

-Teaching the Foundations of Reading (Pre-conference)
+Foundations of Reading (Pre-conference)

 A Professional Learning Institute (PLI) describing the latest research on foundational reading skills instruction for young children, with strategies to support teaching in the classroom.

 Research has clearly shown that young students’ early reading success is highly

 dependent on knowledgeable primary grade teachers who understand and